GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 **Required parameters:**

-- code: The Code from OP authorization redirect url
+- code: The Code from OP Authorization Redirect URL
-- state: The State from OP authorization redirect url
+- state: The State from OP Authorization Redirect URL
-- protection_access_token: Generated from get_client_token method (Optional, required if oxd-web is used)
+- protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-web is used)

 **Request:**